Spacetime defects and group momentum space: Conical defects in Minkowski space

 \subsection{Massless defects}

 So far we have dealt with massive defects.
-Not surprisingly, it is also possible to consider {\it massless} lightlike defects, moving with the speed of light.
-This can be achieved by deriving the theoretical limiting case of the procedure described above, which consists in performing an ``infinite" boost, obtained via a prescription introduced by Aichelburg and Sexl \cite{Aichelburg:1971} for the Schwarzschild metric.
+Not surprisingly, it is also possible to consider {\it massless} (lightlike) defects, moving with the speed of light.
+This can be achieved by deriving the theoretical limiting case of the calculation described above, which consists in performing an ``infinite" boost via the prescription first introduced by Aichelburg and Sexl \cite{Aichelburg:1971} in the case of the Schwarzschild metric.
 The trick is to keep fixed the quantity $\varrho \equiv 8\pi\mu \cosh\chi$ (which is the laboratory energy density, as can be shown by a simple calculation \cite{Meent:2013}) while taking the limit of the rapidity $\chi \rightarrow \infty$.
-If we use the distributional identity \cite{Barrabes:2002}
+If we use the well known distributional identity